 How to identify buy walls and sell walls

 In most cases, the number of unfilled orders should taper down to an amount on both the buying and selling sides of any order book.
-A buy wall looks like a solid mass of orders on the buy side (typically the left-hand side in graphical representations) of the order book.
+In a chart showing open buy and sell orders, a buy wall looks like a solid mass of orders on the buy side (typically the left-hand side in graphical representations) of the order book.
 As you might expect, a sell wall looks like a vertical wall on the opposite side.

-You’ll rarely see these patterns in charts for the largest cryptocurrencies on the market.
-When you find them attached to smaller names, it’s best to wait a while and see if the pattern changes over time.
-If the wall doesn’t go away in a few minutes of regular trading, there might be something fishy going on behind the scenes, and you should consider a healthier investment option instead.
+You'll rarely see these patterns in charts for the largest cryptocurrencies on the market.
+When you find them attached to smaller names, it's best to wait a while to see whether the pattern changes over time.
+If the wall doesn't go away in a few minutes of regular trading, something fishy might be going on behind the scenes, and you should consider a healthier investment option instead.

 Buy walls and sell walls are not necessarily dealbreakers, but they do serve as a useful warning sign for potentially risky cryptocurrencies.